DarushDev/landing-page/README.md

 # landing-page
-Code and design your own landing page using HTML and CSS
+Code and design your own landing page using HTML and CSS with a mobile first responsive layout.

 ![Image](../master/images/screenshot1.png)